 For more information on the Holmes Program, visit the AACTE website.

-Our Holmes Program is currently accepting applications of undergraduate students.
-Please review the selection criteria.
-Application materials are due December 1, 2016 by 5 p.m. to the Holmes Program Coordinator, Nathan Slife.
+Our Holmes Program is currently accepting applications of master's students.
+Application materials are due April 28, 2017 by 5 p.m. to the Holmes Program Coordinator, Nathan Slife.